mmocny/inp-workshop-nextjs/README.md

 Not great.

-## Replace the debounce with an async filter that yields
+## 4. Async search filter that yields

 Lets change our `filterResults` to be async, and to yield to the browser main thread as it processes through search results.